William Antrobus Griesbach: Federal Parliament

 William Griesbach was elected to the House of Commons as a Government member for the riding of Edmonton West in the 1917 election, defeating incumbent Laurier Liberal Frank Oliver.
 He served until September 15, 1921 (less than three months before the 1921 election), when he was appointed to the Senate, in which he served until his death.

 Personal life, death, and legacy

 Griesbach was an accomplished cyclist and played ice hockey and soccer for Edmonton teams.
 He was a member of the Masonic Order, the Oddfellows, the Edmonton Veteran Association, the Canadian Club, and the Northern Alberta Pioneer and Old Timers' Association.

 In 1906, he married Janet Scott McDonald Lauder.

 William Antrobus Griesbach died in Edmonton on January 21, 1945, of a sudden heart attack.

 CFB Griesbach, the Griesbach Garrison (part of CFB Edmonton), Griesbach Masonic Lodge, and Edmonton's Griesbach neighbourhood are named in his honour.
 Mount Griesbach in the Victoria Cross Ranges of Jasper National Park is also named in his honour.

+He was author of I Remember (1946) about his life and Observations on cavalry duties: some hints for western Canadian cavalry men (1914).